By Sorsa Editorial

 print(f"[{tag}] @{m['user']['username']}: {m['full_text'][:120]}")

 For production, poll every 30 to 60 seconds and route tagged mentions into your ticketing system.
-I built a version of this for a DTC apparel client in 2024; their support team caught about 18% of incoming issues via Twitter that would have otherwise gone unnoticed.
+We built a version of this for a DTC apparel client whose support team was missing post-based issues entirely; routing tagged mentions into their queue surfaced a meaningful share of requests that email never caught.

 3. Campaign measurement